Beach volleyball: American champions crash out

 LONDON (Reuters) - Americans Todd Rogers and Phil Dalhausser, gold medalists in the men’s beach volleyball in Beijing in 2008, were knocked out of the London Olympics by a low-ranked Italian pair on Friday in the biggest upset of the tournament so far.

-Rogers, 38, and Dalhausser, 32, were considered strong medal contenders and had won all three of their pool matches, dropping just one set along the way.
+Rogers and Dalhausser were considered strong medal contenders and had emerged undefeated from the preliminary phase, winning all three of their pool matches.

-In contrast, Italians Daniele Lupo, 21, and Paolo Nicolai, 23, had lost two out of their three pool matches, finishing third of their group.
+In contrast, Italians Daniele Lupo and Paolo Nicolai had lost two out of their three pool matches, finishing third of their group.
 They scraped into the round-of-16 by winning a lucky loser match late on Thursday.

-But the inspired Italians played the match of their lives on Friday, landing one unstoppable spike after another and relentlessly blocking the Americans’ usually powerful attacks.
+But the inspired Italians played the match of their life on Friday, landing one unstoppable spike after another and relentlessly blocking the helpless Americans’ usually powerful attacks.

 Rogers and Dalhausser were defeated by two sets to nil on the score of 21-17, 21-19.

-Tall and small, as defined by beach volleyball players, are relative concepts.

-Nicolai is 2.03 metres tall while Lupo measures 1.95 metres tall.
-Lupo is presumably the “little guy” referred to by Rogers, a diminutive 1.87 metres next to Dalhausser, who towers over his team mate at 2.06 metres.

-Earlier, American women’s pair Jennifer Kessy and April Ross, former world champions, had a two-sets-to-nil win over Swiss pair Simone Kuhn and Nadine Zumkehr.
+Earlier, their compatriots Jennifer Kessy and April Ross, former women’s world champions, had a two-sets-to-nil win over Swiss pair Simone Kuhn and Nadine Zumkehr.

-Kessy and Ross have spent much of their career in the shadow of compatriots Misty May-Treanor and Kerri Walsh, the only pair to have won Olympic gold in beach volleyball twice.
+Kessy and Ross have spent much of their career in the shadow of compatriots Misty May-Treanor and Kerri Walsh, who are the only pair of either gender to have won Olympic gold in beach volleyball twice.

 May-Treanor and Walsh are again in the limelight in London as they bid for a third consecutive gold, but Kessy and Ross have been looking strong and may well pose a serious challenge to their U.S. rivals at a later stage.

-May-Treanor and Walsh play their first match of the knock-out phase against a Dutch team on Saturday night.
+May-Treanor and Walsh play their first match of the knock-out phase on Saturday.

-But the favorites in the women’s event are reigning world champions Larissa Franca and Juliana Felisberta of Brazil, who thumped their way into the quarter finals on Friday by beating Dutch pair Madelein Meppelink and Sophie van Gestel.
+But the favorites in the women’s event are reigning world champions Larissa Franca and Juliana Felisberta of Brazil, who thumped their way into the quarter finals on Friday by beating a young Dutch pair who won over the crowd with their defensive diving.

 Larissa and Juliana have dominated the women’s world tour for several years but they missed out on the Beijing Olympics in 2008 after Juliana had to pull out with a knee injury.
 Olympic gold is the only trophy they are missing and they want it badly.